14 Best Cable Chest Exercises (With Workout Routines)

 1. Set both pulleys as low as possible and select the desired weight.

-3. Bend slightly forwards, and extend your arms, feeling a good stretch in your chest muscles.
+3. Bend slightly forward and extend your arms, feeling a good stretch in your chest muscles.

-4. Bend your elbows slightly, pull your hands toward each other in wide arcs in front of you, pausing when your hands touch.
+4. Bend your elbows and pull your hands together in a wide circle in front of you.
+Stop when your hands touch.

 Know More: Upper Chest Cable Exercises For Bigger & Stronger Chest